 Rohrmannresearch-TitlelineInNewFont!.jpg

-Website Outline
+Website outline

 This website, "www.RohrmannResearch.net", informs about my research program and related issues, including my lecturing, workshops and publications.
 For each topic, links to the pertinent information pages on this website are provided.
 Selected texts are made accessible and can be downloaded.

-Qualifications and Positions
+Qualifications and positions

 MSc, Dr Phil, Dr Phil Habil.

-Associated Professor at the Department of Psychology, The University of Melbourne.
+Until December 2009 Associated Professor at the Department of Psychology, The University of Melbourne.

 Casual academic connections: